YouTube copyright issues: Content ID

 At the end of 2013, YouTube enabled automated Content ID claiming on videos uploaded by users who were signed with multi-channel networks (MCN).
 Previously, videos uploaded to channels that were linked to MCNs could only be claimed manually or removed with a DMCA takedown.
 This led to a large number of new claims which suddenly left uploaders unable to place advertisements on their videos until they disputed.
 Users such as Angry Joe created videos complaining about the changes and how they would negatively affect the livelihoods of video creators.

+According to a 2021 transparency report published by YouTube, more than 2.2 million videos were reinstated due to false copyright claims, which represent 1% of more than 729 million copyright claims spanning from January to June 2021.
+According to a report by Lindsay Dodgson of Business Insider, creators were "held hostage" by false copyright claims, where the Content ID System and DMCA implementations are abused to extort money from creators.

 Attempts at copyright enforcement

 In 2015 YouTubers known as the Fine Brothers, who produce "reaction videos", applied to trademark the word "react" when it was used in an uploaded video title to protect their series such as "Kids React" or "Adults React".
-An action that received severe criticism from other Youtubers because it would mean – if successful – that similarly-named videos could be removed according to Youtube's copyright system.
+An action that received severe criticism from other YouTubers because it would mean – if successful – that similarly named videos could be removed according to YouTube's copyright system.

 In 2016, the Fine Brothers launched React World.
 This was a program where people could use Fine Brothers' icons to make their own videos for free.
 However, all uploaded "React" content had to be monetized on YouTube and some of the uploader's revenue would be paid to the Fine Brothers.
 After a massive backlash against what Fine Brothers were doing, they canceled the program and rescinded their copyright and trademarks application.
 It has been estimated their actions lost more than 400,000 subscribers.